medvedNick/Mapsforge_iOS/README.md

 =============
 In the original Mapsforge library for iOS by medvednick <medvednick@yandex.ru>, a mistake in the mercator projection caused an issue while showing offline maps at a high ground resolution.

+Rebased the project to the current development-Tree of the Mapbox-IOS-SDK for much better performance, new Annotation system and general error correction (https://github.com/mapbox/mapbox-ios-sdk).

+Added AES256 encryption support for map files.

 In this fork, the mercator projection error is fixed and a very minimalistic theme was applied.

 If you have questions regarding the changes, feel free to contagt me via email (stephan@contagt.com).